rmassaroni/nvim-gpush/README.md

 }
 ```
 > [!NOTE]
 > This installation process should automatically install [rmassaroni/gpush](https://github.com/rmassaroni/gpush).
-If it fails, consider manually installing with bash <(curl https://raw.githubusercontent.com/rmassaroni/gpush/main/install.sh).
+If it fails, consider manually installing with "bash <(curl https://raw.githubusercontent.com/rmassaroni/gpush/main/install.sh)".
 This depends on your OS.

 ## Defaults
 ```Lua